 Bike Friday has always extended its vision beyond merely selling bikes.
 The company sees cycling as a way of life, and a way to create a better planet.
 Back in 1995 Bike Friday built the Family Tandem , the affordable, kid-friendly travel tandem that got big and little riders pedaling in unison all over the world.
 This bike initiated many programs for disabled children, including the Adapted Physical Education Project at Wayland Public School, MA., and the Tandem program at the L.A.
 Braille Institute.

 So what is in store for the future?

-Alan says, “We’re going to continue to unveil models that may be firsts in the cycling world.
+Alan says, “We’re going to continue to unveil models like the Haul-A-Day and E-Bikes that may be firsts in the cycling world with what they can do.
 They won’t be just another Bike Friday travel bicycle– though that’s always welcome news to our customers.
 Our goal is always to make travel easier for cyclists and make the hardware needed to make cycling and travel easier and more available to everyone and every type of cyclist”